Barry Mann and Cynthia Weil

-In addition to longevity, they’ve exhibited great stylistic range in their work, from epic ballads (“On Broadway,” “You’ve Lost That Lovin’ Feelin’”) to outright rockers (“Kicks,” “We’ve Gotta Get Out of This Place”).
-They are also among pop’s most prolific songwriters as well; Mann has nearly 800 and Weil nearly 600 works registered with Broadcast Music, Inc.
+In addition to longevity, they have exhibited great stylistic range in their work, from epic ballads (“On Broadway,” “You’ve Lost That Lovin’ Feelin’”) to outright rockers (“Kicks,” “We’ve Gotta Get Out of This Place”).
+They are also among pop’s most prolific songwriters as well; Mann has nearly eight hundred and Weil nearly six hundred works registered with Broadcast Music, Inc.

 It all began in New York City, where Cynthia Weil (born and raised on the Upper West Side of Manhattan) teamed up with Barry Mann (born Barry Imberman and raised in Brooklyn).
 Before they began writing together, Mann partnered with other writers.
 He started with Jack Keller, and a few of their songs were cut by Neil Sedaka.
 The first hit song he wrote was “She Say (Oom Dooby Doom).”
-Written with Mike Anthony and recorded by the Diamonds, it reached #18 in 1959.
-With Hank Hunter, Mann wrote “Footsteps,” a #7 hit for Steve Lawrence in 1960.
-With Larry Kolber, he came up with “I Love How You Love Me,” which producer Phil Spector turned into a #5 hit for the Paris Sisters in 1961.
+Written with Mike Anthony and recorded by the Diamonds, it reached Number Eighteen in 1959.
+With Hank Hunter, Mann wrote “Footsteps,” a Number Seven hit for Steve Lawrence in 1960.
+With Larry Kolber, he came up with “I Love How You Love Me,” which producer Phil Spector turned into a Number Five hit for the Paris Sisters in 1961.
 Mann scored a sizable hit under his own name with “Who Put the Bomp (in the Bomp, Bomp, Bomp),” a spoof of doo-wop that he wrote with Gerry Goffin.
-This novelty tune entered the charts in August 1961 – the very month that Mann and Weil got married – and peaked at #7.
+This novelty tune entered the charts in August 1961—the very month that Mann and Weil got married—and peaked at number Seven.
 A Barry Mann album, Who Put the Bomp..., followed, but his solo career would be put on hold in deference to Mann and Weil’s booming career as songwriters.

 In the early Sixties, Mann and Weil settled into their writing partnership and married life.
-They worked in the Brill Building at Aldon Music - a hybrid of the first names of its founders, music-business legends Al Nevins and Don Kirshner.
-Alongside such fellow Aldon teams as Gerry Goffin and Carole King, and Neil Sedaka and Howard Greenfield – not to mention such songwriting colleagues as Jerry Leiber and Mike Stoller, Jeff Barry and Ellie Greenwich, and Phil Spector – they helped write many of the most memorable words and melodies of the Sixties, creating a veritable soundtrack for a generation.
+They worked in the Brill Building at Aldon Music—a hybrid of the first names of its founders, music-business legends Al Nevins and Don Kirshner.
+Alongside such fellow Aldon teams as Gerry Goffin and Carole King, and Neil Sedaka and Howard Greenfield—not to mention songwriting colleagues Jerry Leiber and Mike Stoller, Jeff Barry and Ellie Greenwich and Phil Spector—they helped write many of the most memorable words and melodies of the Sixties, creating a veritable soundtrack for a generation.
 They were craftsmen, assembling songs rich in meaning and melodic detail.

 “Sometimes when we all got to banging on our pianos,” noted Mann, “you couldn’t tell who was playing what.”

-With Weil writing the words and Mann the music, they were not afraid to address serious subjects I pop songs, such as racial and economic divides (“Uptown,” a #13 hit for the Crystals), the perils of drug use (“Kicks,” a #4 hit for Paul Revere and the Raiders) and the trials and tribulations of trying to make it in the big city (“On Broadway,” a #9 hit for the Drifters in 1963).
+With Weil writing the words and Mann the music, they were not afraid to address serious subjects in pop songs, such as racial and economic divides (“Uptown,” a Number Thirteen hit for the Crystals), the perils of drug use (“Kicks,” a Number Four hit for Paul Revere and the Raiders) and the trials and tribulations of trying to make it in the big city (“On Broadway,” a Number Nine hit for the Drifters in 1963).
 The original lyrics for “Only in America” tackled segregation and racism, making it rather too controversial for the Drifters, whose version of the song remained unreleased.
-A version with amended lyrics became a #25 hit for Jay and the Americans.
-“We Gotta Get Out of This Place,” a #13 hit for Britain’s Animals, became an inadvertent antiwar anthem when soldiers and protesters adopted it during the Vietnam era.
-(As a footnote, the song came to the Animals’ attention via a publisher’s demo, although Mann and Weil initially had the Righteous Brothers.)
+A version with amended lyrics became a Number Twenty-Five hit for Jay and the Americans.
+“We Gotta Get Out of This Place,” a Number Thirteen hit for Britain’s the Animals, became an inadvertent anti-war anthem when soldiers and protesters adopted it during the Vietnam era.
+(As a footnote, the song came to the Animals’ attention via a publisher’s demo, although Mann and Weil initially had the Righteous Brothers in mind.)

 The hits kept coming as Mann and Weil continued to thrive in the Seventies and beyond.
 Working in a more adult-contemporary vein, they wrote “Here You Come Again,” which helped Dolly Parton cross over to the pop charts in 1977.
-That same year Mann collaborated with British singer Leo Sayer on “How Much Love” (#17) and with Canadian singer/songwriter Dan Hill on “Sometimes When We Touch” (#3).
-In 1978, singer/guitarist George Benson’s revival of “On Broadway” charted even higher than the Drifters’ original, reaching #7.
+That same year Mann collaborated with British singer Leo Sayer on “How Much Love” (Number Seventeen) and with Canadian singer/songwriter Dan Hill on “Sometimes When We Touch” (Number Three).
+In 1978 singer/guitarist George Benson’s revival of “On Broadway” charted even higher than the Drifters’ original, reaching Number Seven.

-In 1983 Weil cowrote “Running in the Night” (#7) with superstar Lionel Richie.
-The Mann-Weil team helped launch R&B singer/pianist James Ingram at the start of the Eighties with “Just Once” (#17) and revive Aaron Neville’s career with “Don’t Know Much” - a duet with Linda Ronstadt that went to #2 - at decade’s end.
-Weil also cowrote “Wrong Again,” a chart-topping country hit in 1998 for singer Martina McBride.
-The breadth of Mann’s and Weil’s success spans six decades, with success in the rock, pop, soul, R&B and country fields – even movie and TV soundtracks “Somewhere Out There,” written for the film An American Tail, won Mann, Weil and cowriter James Horner a pair of Grammys in 1987, including Song of the Year.
+In 1983 Weil co-wrote “Running in the Night” (Number Seven) with superstar Lionel Richie.
+The Mann-Weil team helped launch R&B singer/pianist James Ingram at the start of the Eighties with “Just Once” (Number Seventeen) and revive Aaron Neville’s career with “Don’t Know Much”—a duet with Linda Ronstadt that went to Number Two—at decade’s end.
+Weil also co-wrote “Wrong Again,” a chart-topping country hit in 1998 for singer Martina McBride.
+The breadth of Mann’s and Weil’s success spans six decades, with success in the rock, pop, soul, R&B and country fields—“Somewhere Out There,” written for the film An American Tail (1986), even won Mann, Weil and co-writer James Horner a pair of Grammys in 1987, including Song of the Year.